-Wool processing is the multi step process of turning raw wool into finished product.
+Wool processing is a multi step procedure to turn raw wool into finished product.

-Scouring, the technical term for washing, is the first step in wool processing.
+Scouring, the technical term for washing, is the first step in the process.
 This involves washing the wool in hot soapy water to remove dirt, grease and dry plant matter from the fleece.

 The preferred water temperature for washing wool is 140 degrees Fahrenheit.